Chatelo/rust_programming/README.md

 - End of Week 2: Able to build small applications with proper error handling
 - End of Week 3: Comfortable with concurrent programming
 - End of Week 4: Built at least one production-quality application

-This plan is ambitious but structured to build concepts progressively.
-Adjust the pace according to your available time and prior programming experience.
-The key is consistent practice and building increasingly complex projects to solidify your understanding.